azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab5-usingCopy.md

 ### Deploy the new VM

+Before we deploy the template, let's remove that default value for the vmName.
+We'll continue to do that as an inline parameter in this lab so:
+* In the azuredeploy.json, change the parameter definition for vmName
+    * remove the default value
+    * find out any length restrictions for virtual machine names
+    * set a minimum length and maximum length (to make sure that vmName does get specified at some point)
+* Remove the vmName parameter from azuredeploy.parameters.json

+If you fail to specify the vmName parameter inline then you should now fail validation with a meaningful error message.

-Submit the VM, specifying the name and number of disks:
+OK, now submit the VM, specifying the name and number of disks:

 ```bash
 rg=lab5